keymanapp/help.keyman.com/developer/cloud/package-version/1.0/index.md

 #### API errors (full response)
 * `{ "error": "invalid parameters" }` -- 400 invalid parameters
 * `{ "error": "database error" }` -- 500 database is unavailable (message may differ)
+* Other error codes may be possible

 #### Package error codes
 * `"error": "not found"` -- the package was not found in the database
-* `"error": "not available for <platform>"` -- the package is found but does not work on the target platform
+* `"error": "not available for platform"` -- the package is found but does not work on the target platform
+* `"error": "not available as package"` -- the package is old and is not available in package format
+* Other error codes may be possible

 ## History

-* 1 May 2020 - Version 1.0
+### 1 May 2020 - Version 1.0

+* Initial version.

+### 21 Sep 2020 - Version 1.0.1

+* Fixed bugs with missing .kmp files
+* Added deprecation links
+* Updated .kmp URLs to use keyman.com/go/package format